Can I Bring My Codebook to the Electrician Exam?

 What this means for prep

 - Train index navigation, not just tab navigation.
-The NEC and CEC indexes can find any rule by keyword — that's the skill the exam tests.
+The NEC index can find any rule by keyword — that's the skill the exam tests.

 - Drill index keyword recall: see a field clue, pick the keyword, find the article, target 30 seconds.

-- JourneymanIQ's California content includes index keyword drills specifically for this reality.
-No other prep platform builds for the no-tabs scenario.
+- JourneymanIQ's California content includes index keyword drills specifically for the provided-reference setup.

 For more on index navigation training, see our codebook tabbing guide and the California-specific codebook speed playbook.